davidyu8/gouda-group-project/README.md

 # Project Proposal
 ## Abstract
-The goal is to design and implement a program that will take in existing recipe data and output a coherent computer-generated recipe fit with the required ingredients and directions to follow sucessfully.
+The goal is to design and implement a program that will take in an existing list of ingredients and output a coherent computer-generated recipe with the required ingredients and directions to follow sucessfully.
 We anticipate the creation of this program will draw primarily on these skills: _data manipulation_ (to format the data in a way that facilitates the model's success), _natural language processing_ (to break down and understand a recipe, and to write a novel one), and _machine learning_ (to discover patterns across recipes, and to avoid generating unreasonable results).
 ## Deliverables
 Full Success:

 A fully successful version of our project would be a machine learning model that can create new recipes based on the ingredient data that it is given.
-If everything goes according to plan, someone with no coding experience should be able to seamlessly input their ingredients to obtain a somewhat coherent recipe, with all the intructions and measurments.
+If everything goes according to plan, someone with no coding experience should be able to seamlessly input their ingredients to obtain a somewhat coherent recipe, with all the intructions and measurements.

 Partial Success: